Everything you want to know about Cold Plunge in one place. 🧊🥶🧊

 • Diagnosing a Chiller Failing to Cool

-A cold plunge chiller is essential for ice baths, providing a refreshing and invigorating experience.
-However, as with any mechanical system, it may face operational issues.
-Common causes of chiller malfunction include clogged filters and air trapped in the filtration cartridge.
+A cold plunge chiller makes ice baths more convenient providing an on demand cold plunge experience for those with busy schedules.
+However, as with any mechanical system, it may face operational issues mainly caused by clogged filters and air trapped in the system.

-We believe maintaining clean, cold water goes hand in hand with an optimal cold plunge experience.
+We believe clean water goes hand in hand with an optimal cold plunge experience.

-While the primary focus of cold plunging is usually the water temperature, maintaining water cleanliness and hygiene is equally as important.
-One proposed method for keeping cold plunge water clean is using hydrogen peroxide.
+While the primary focus of cold plunge is usually water temperature, maintaining water cleanliness and hygiene is equally as important.
+One proposed method for keeping the water clean is hydrogen peroxide.

 • Chemicals in Cold Plunge?

-As cold plunging gains popularity for its perceived health benefits, many enjoy the potential boost it provides to physical and mental wellness.
-However, the question of whether to add chemicals to cold plunges to prolong water quality or to keep it chemical-free sparks debate.
+As cold plunge gains popularity for its perceived health benefits, many enjoy the potential boost it provides to physical and mental wellness.
+However, the question of whether to add chemicals to prolong water quality or to keep it chemical-free sparks debate.

 • Bacteria in Cold Plunge?